-And, it is essential to recognize that the research reporting these findings was published in 2003, five years prior to the events in 2008 that led to the Great Recession.
+It is essential to recognize that the research reporting these findings was published in 2003, five years prior to the events in 2008 that led to the Great Recession.
 Were that research to be replicated subsequent to 2008.
 A simple thought experiment leads to the conclusion that it is highly probable that market cycles would be rated higher than before.

 The introductory real estate principles textbooks ’ low prioritization of market cycles contrasts with a survey of academics, many of whom teach out of these textbooks, rating “financial market cycles and forecasting” as the 18th most important topic of the real estate body of knowledge.
 (Black and Rabianski, 2003) Market cycles was even more important to professionals, being ranked 7th in importance (Black and Rabianski, 2003).
 Significantly, “microeconomic cycles and forecasting” were ranked 8th by professionals and 19th by academics of real estate body of knowledge topics.
-(Black and Rabianski 2003)
+(Black and Rabianski, 2003)

 The market cycles topic is listed in three indexes (Diaz and Hansz, 2010; Ling and Archer, 2010; and Miller and Geltner, 2005) and in four tables of contents (Diaz and Hansz, 2010; Ling and Archer, 2010; Miller and Geltner, 2005; and Geschwender, 2010).
 In no glossary is the term market cycles defined.
 In one of the texts, some version of 'cycles' is discussed: ownership cycle and business cycle in one context, decision-making in another (Geschwender, 2010).
 Only four of 11 texts devotes any explicit attention to real estate cycles, through addressing the “inevitable real estate cycle,” (Miller and Geltner, 2005, p.
 28), asserting that “effective market research must account for this.”
 (Ling and Archer, 2010, p.
 155) and questioning whether market volatility is better labeled “fluctuations” or “cycles.”
 (Diaz and Hansz, 2010).